ngduc/dev-benchmark/README.md

 sh run.sh "Brand Model - OS - CPU - RAM - HDD"

 - Run "sh run.sh" twice to get more accurate results. (due to caching)
+- Plug in the charger if using a laptop.
 ```

 ## Results